tedconf/error_pages/CONTRIBUTING.md

 Templates used to generate the surrounding HTML are kept in `src/templates`. `src/templates/status.hbs` is used for the markdown-based error pages.
 Custom templates can also be added to this directory (e.g. `src/templates/maintenance.hbs`) and will each generate their own HTML page.

 CSS is kept in `src/styles` and `src/assets`.
 Any CSS or image assets referenced in the templates will be inlined automatically during the build process so that the static output is as portable as possible.

+## Cutting a new release

+1. `npm run build` to update distribution files
+2. Update the version number in `package.json`
+3. Commit, then tag your new version and push upstream